 To equip CBOs with the skills, training and experience needed to effectively negotiate and partner with integrated care entities and other payers, the Administration on Community Living is funding a three-year Business Acumen for Disability Organizations grant.
 This work is intended to ensure that CBOs are part of the evolving service delivery system and that their significant knowledge and experience serving people with disabilities is preserved.
 The grant is being implemented in partnership with 10 national organizations representing a variety of perspectives and experience on disability.

-To best understand the needs of the disability network community, we are conducting an environmental scan of the business acumen of the disability network.
-Responses are being solicited from the following three categories, each with its own unique survey and survey link.
-The survey will be open through May 31, 2017.
+To best understand the needs of the disability network community, we conducted an environmental scan of the business acumen of the disability network.
+Responses were solicited from the following three categories, each with its own unique survey.
+We collected results from April 2017 through May 2017.

-Managed Care Organizations (MCOs), Accountable Care Organizations (ACOs), and other healthcare and long-term services and supports payers, click here.
+Managed Care Organizations (MCOs), Accountable Care Organizations (ACOs), and other healthcare and long-term services and supports payers.

-States currently operating or planning to implement a managed long-term services and supports (MLTSS) program, click here.
+States currently operating or planning to implement a managed long-term services and supports (MLTSS) program.